 Students who plan to have dependents accompany them during their studies must request dependent I-20/DS-2019 with the admissions office.
 F-2 dependents are not permitted to study at Illinois Tech.
 If study is desired, the F-2 dependent must change status prior to beginning study.
 J-2 dependents may study full-time or part-time.

-On-campus housing is coordinated through the IIT Office of Residence and Greek Life:
+On-campus housing is coordinated through Residence and Greek Life:

 - For general information regarding on-campus housing, please review the Residence and Greek Life website.

 - For information on room and board rates and the online housing application, please click here.

 - Explore your housing choices by clicking here.

 - Roommates in the on-campus residence halls are assigned based on gender and space availability.
 Most halls and floors are co-ed; individual apartments are not.
 Please click here to learn more.

 - Undergraduate students, please note: Illinois Tech is committed to the educational value of on-campus living.
 Because of this commitment, all first-year students not residing with a parent or guardian are required to live in Illinois Tech campus housing.
 Please click here to learn more.